nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_04.md

 `clock.tick(120)`: Sets the target frame rate to 120 FPS.
 It does not change based on window size but tries to maintain the specified frame rate by adjusting the timing between frames.

+`Delta Time (dt)`: Reflects how long the last frame took to render.
+This can be affected by the window size because a larger window increases the rendering workload, potentially increasing dt.